stanukih/HSBN/README.md

         "target": Specify backend server address and port.
 Default: "http://localhost:5000", }
     9) While in the project run the command "npm run i-all-dep"
+    10) While in the frontend folder run the command "npm run ng build"
+    11) While in the backend folder run the command "npm run compile"

+    To install, you need to:
+    1) While in the backend folder run the command  "npm run start-server"
+    2) After the first run, you need to set the install:false value in the ./shared/config/ file and while in the frontend folder run the command "npm run ng build"

+    To update, you need to:
+    1) Save settings files.
+    2) Sync with git repository.
+    3) Restore settings files.
+    4) While in the project run the command "npm run i-all-dep"
+    5) While in the frontend folder run the command "npm run ng build"
+    6) While in the backend folder run the command "npm run compile" When upgrading, other steps are possible, so you need to check the installation order in change.log